 This will be the toughest thing to outsource because developers write in another language that you probably don’t understand.
 But it can be done successfully and I recommend checking out our guide on How to Hire Online Freelancers without Losing Your Sanity.
 Here’s a couple options I recommend:

-- Upwork – Remember that good software developers in the US command salaries over $100k.
+- For Short Term Projects (eg. less than 60 hours, small tasks, simple websites or plugins, etc.) – Upwork is going to be your best bet.
+However, remember that good software developers in the US command salaries over $100k.
 So though there will be plenty of options thrown your way, outsourcing for $10/hr will be really tough to do.
 I advise looking for developers in the $20-$50/hr range who’ve had a long work history with good reviews.
 And this might sound counter intuitive, but for the first project(s) don’t hire on a per hour basis.
 Breakdown your tasks into milestones and release payments accordingly.

 Local is always an option, or you can go with Alibaba, the global marketplace who in 2014 claimed the title for the largest global IPO ever.
 I’m not a physical product guy, but have had clients who have used Alibaba with success.